dabercro/CrombieTools/docs/FORMATMC.md

     <td align="left" valign="top">
       This is the legend entry that will be made in all of the stack plots using this config for the given file.
       If you want to have spaces in your legend entry, place `_` instead (since the elements of the config are space delimited).
-      These are all replaced with spaces by MCReader::ReadMCConfig().
+      These are all replaced with spaces by FileConfigReader::ReadMCConfig().
       Legend entries being repeated next to each other will cause multiple files to merge into the same stack element.
       A shortcut to using the legend entry in the previous line is to just put `.` as the Legend Entry.
     </td>